Baptistemontan/leptos_i18n/docs/book/src/declare/08_formatters.md

 > \* Is implemented for convenience, but uses [`FixedDecimal::try_from_f64`](https://docs.rs/fixed_decimal/latest/fixed_decimal/struct.FixedDecimal.html#method.try_from_f64) with the floating precision, you may want to use your own.

+The formatter itself does'nt provide formatting options such as maximum significant digits, but those can be customize through `FixedDecimal` before being passed to the formatter.

+Enable the "format_nums" feature to use the number formatter.

 ### Arguments

 There are no arguments for this formatter at the moment.